-Capital improvement projects are necessary to implement the Plan's recommendations for new road connections and for major improvements to stormwater management systems.
-Innovative, cooperative pilot projects for low impact stormwater management will require public funding as well.
+Capital Improvement Projects are necessary to implement the Plan's recommendations for new road connections and for major improvements to stormwater management systems.
+Innovative cooperative pilot projects for low impact stormwater management will require public funding as well.
 Should the Town create a parking district, additional taxes will need to be levied.

-The Montgomery County Department of Housing and Community Affairs is currently exploring streetscape, building façade and stormwater management improvements for West Howard Avenue, in the Crafts/Services District.
-Capital improvement projects may be created to put the Department's recommendations and initiatives into place.
+The Montgomery County Department of Housing and Community Affairs is currently exploring streetscape, building façade and stormwater management improvements for West Howard Avenue, in the Crafts/Services area.
+Capital Improvement Projects may be created to put the Department's recommendations and initiatives into place.